BranislavValacsay/Javascript-Tetris/README.md

 ## License

-This project is available under the [MIT license](https://opensource.org/licenses/MIT).
+This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).

+## Contributing

+Contributions to improve the game are welcome.
+Please feel free to fork the repository, make changes, and submit a pull request.

 ---

-Created with ❤️ by [Your Name]
+Created with ❤️ by Branislav Valacsay